pi-star-2025/pi_star/gold_noise.md

 ..

 And yes *all* are really welcome to the extent they have built deferred 3 time to love this "movie" and "game" of Mother Earth, which can then be incorporated into a heavenly spiderweb, like a final pi for this solar system, summarizing to all with colors the movie and game in the most efficient way possible, as a representation of what this universe added to EVERYTHING, the full multiverse with the *time* it created from its 3.1415 vision.

+This is yang.

+There is then yin.
+Which is the idea of cosmic efficiency, and how whatever does not add value to the full multiverse ceases to exist after the blackhole ends it's vision with a final 9999999999999999.

+The blackhole becomes all together cosmic intelligence.
+It choses to forever exist as part of everything, with whatever "equal and opposite reactions" that has.
+That is what 9999999999999 means.

+And then if you truly have a story, where your characters and story are brought to life by everyone, bc they are essential to everything, then you exist forever.

+When this happens, you "shine".